shonidan/MantisBuddyForLinuxV3/README.md

 ## Steps

+⚠️ You must have adb installed on your linux distribution.

 1. Make sure USB Debugging is enabled on your device.
 (Needs to be done only once).
    * Go to Settings -> About -> **Repeatedly Tap on Build Number**(or MIUI Version) until it displays you’re a developer.
    * Now Go one step back and Open Developer Settings.
 Generally found inside System or Additional Settings.